macbeth-byui/CS246_Class/FAQ/Week1_FAQ.md

 In the example above, notice that you can catch more than one Exception.
 MyException was listed first since technically MyException "isa" an Exception.

+In Java, there are 2 types of Exceptions.
+If you throw Exception or if you use your own class that inherited from Exception, then this must be caught.
+If you throw a RuntimeException or if you use your own class that inherited RuntimeException, then this exception does not have to be caught in the code.
+If the RuntimeException occurs, then the program will still stop.
+The most common RuntimeException that you will see is the NullPointerException.

 **Variables in Java**

 In Java, all variables (native types or objects of classes), must be declared before they are used.
 You should ensure that your variables are initialized before use.
 You can initialize a variable of a class type to null if you don't want to create the object yet.